Tamayo: The New York Years is the first exhibition to explore the influences between this major Mexican modernist and the American art world.

 November 3, 2017, 9:30 a.m. to 5 p.m. - “A line that birds cannot see”: Mexican/US Art and Artists Crossing Borders in the 20th Century explores the meaningful interactions between Mexican and US art and artists during the twentieth century.
 E. Carmen Ramos will present the opening lecture.
 The program is free and open to the public, and will be webcast live.
 Pre-registration online is requested.

 The richly illustrated catalogue is written by E. Carmen Ramos and published by GILES in association with the Smithsonian American Art Museum.
 The book is available for purchase in the museum store and online ($59.95).

 ON THE BLOG: CURATOR'S TRAVEL JOURNAL

 Read curator E. Carmen Ramos’ travel journal on our blog Eye Level as she traveled to Mexico to research Tamayo’s art and life.

 Tamayo: The New York Years is organized by the Smithsonian American Art Museum.
 We are especially grateful to His Excellency Gerónimo Gutiérrez-Fernández, the Mexican Ambassador to the United States, for serving as the honorary patron for the exhibition.
 The Mexican Cultural Institute of Washington, DC, has provided invaluable advice and support.
 The Latino Initiatives Pool, administered by the Smithsonian Latino Center, provided major support.

-Additional generous contributions have been provided by Mrs. J. Todd Figi, the Robert S. Firestone Foundation, the Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, the Sara Roby Foundation, Sam Rose and Julie Walters, and the Smithsonian Scholarly Studies Grant Program.
+Additional generous contributions have been provided by The Honorable Aida Alvarez, Mrs. J. Todd Figi, the Robert S. Firestone Foundation, the Wolf Kahn and Emily Mason Foundation, the William R. Kenan Jr. Endowment Fund, the Sara Roby Foundation, Sam Rose and Julie Walters, and the Smithsonian Scholarly Studies Grant Program.